| Title: | Historical, Relational, and Tail Anomaly-Detection Algorithms |

 Luca Sartore [email protected]

-The function builds a deep isolation forest that uses fuzzy logic to determine if a record is anomalous on not.
+The function builds a deep isolation forest that uses fuzzy logic to determine if a record is anomalous or not.

 The first vector contains the anomaly scores as numbers between zero and one, and the second vector provides

-a set of logical values indicating whether the records are outliers (TRUE
+a set of logical values indicating whether the records are outliers (TRUE) or not (FALSE).

 dta |